tekioplugins/tekio_forms/documentation/text_form.md

 - **enabled** - If the field can be edited (true/false).

 - **maxLines** - Max lined to be displayed a one time on the field.

+- **regexValidation** - Regex for specific field validation (Attention: The regex needs to work on json).

 ## Json Format